Physical unclonable function

-A physical unclonable function, or PUF, is a physical object whose operation cannot be reproduced ("cloned") in physical way (by making another system using the same technology), that for a given input and conditions (challenge), provides a physically defined "digital fingerprint" output (response) that serves as a unique identifier, most often for a semiconductor device such as a microprocessor or a material producing an optical signal.
+In computing and cryptography, a physical unclonable function or PUF is a physical object whose operation cannot be reproduced ("cloned") in a physical way (by making another system using the same technology), such that for a given input and conditions (challenge), provides a physically defined "digital fingerprint" output (response) that serves as a unique identifier—most often for a semiconductor device such as a microprocessor or a material producing an optical signal.
 PUFs are often based on unique physical variations occurring naturally during semiconductor manufacturing.

 A PUF is a physical entity embodied in a physical structure.
-PUFs can be implemented in integrated circuits, including FPGAs, and can be used in applications with high-security requirements, more specifically cryptography, Internet of Things (IOT) devices and privacy protection.
-PUFs can also be physical materials which provide uniqueness of distribution that can be used for authentication.
+PUFs can be implemented in integrated circuits, including FPGAs, and can be used in applications with high-security requirements, more specifically cryptography, Internet of things (IOT) devices and privacy protection.
 The term is also commonly expanded as a physically unclonable function in the academic literature.

 History

 Early references about systems that exploit the physical properties of disordered systems for authentication purposes date back to Bauder in 1983 and Simmons in 1984.
 Naccache and Frémanteau provided an authentication scheme in 1992 for memory cards.
-PUFs were first formally proposed in a general fashion by Pappu in 2001, under the name Physical One-Way Function (POWF), with the term PUF being coined in 2002, whilst describing the first integrated PUF where, unlike PUFs based on optics, the measurement circuitry and the PUF are integrated onto the same electrical circuit (and fabricated on silicon).
+PUFs were first formally proposed in a general fashion by Pappu in 2001, under the name physical one-way function (POWF), with the term PUF being coined in 2002, whilst describing the first integrated PUF where, unlike PUFs based on optics, the measurement circuitry and the PUF are integrated onto the same electrical circuit (and fabricated on silicon).

 Starting in 2010, PUF gained attention in the smartcard market as a promising way to provide "silicon fingerprints", creating cryptographic keys that are unique to individual smartcards.

 PUFs are now established as a secure alternative to battery-backed storage of secret keys in commercial FPGAs, such as the Xilinx Zynq Ultrascale+, and Altera Stratix 10.